chaunceyt/migration-to-kubernetes/README.md

 # Notes

 I'm on a team responsible for migrating to a new CI environment.
+My role on this team is "Lead cluster administrator" being responsible for the installation and setup of the final production environment and day to day management of the environment.
+My current title within the company is Software Architect.

-I treating my notes as a JIRA ticket storing them here.
+I treating my notes as a JIRA ticket created and assigned to me.

 # Issue
+**Subject:** Perform migration to Kubernetes

 We have a number of OpenStack VMs allocated to CI for our projects.
 Each project has a Jenkins container that manages a develop, qa and review environment for the project.
 Each of the stated environments have multiple containers running.